Veterans Day at the Pickwick Theatre

 Fredric March, one of the most versatile leading men of the 1930s and 1940s, won his second Academy Award for playing the borderline alcoholic Al Stephenson.
 March could project genuine sincerity and concern, as evidence by the scene in the bank in which he takes a risk issuing a loan to a young G.I. who has no collateral.
 If his first Academy Award was for a more theatrical performance with his evocation of Mr. Hyde in Dr. Jekyll and Mr. Hyde (1931), March’s turn here is sublime.
 One of the most poignant moments in the film comes when Al returns home and sees his wife at the end of the hallway.
 (This was modeled after Wyler’s own homecoming when he reunited with his wife, Margaret Tallichet.)
 And it’s the smaller details of March’s performance that can be appreciated on multiple viewings.
 There is one humorous moment where, recovering from a hangover, Al mixes the bicarbonate back and forth in two glasses but winds up taking a drink from the empty one.

 Dana Andrews portrayed Fred and excelled at characters simmering to a boil.
 He brought a low-key intensity to his roles, which served him well in many of the classic film noirs he appeared in throughout the 1940s and 1950s.
 In Best Years, Andrews has what could be argued the most important role, yet he was not nominated for leading man.
 Harold Russell, who played Homer, was a former paratrooper who had lost both hands in an accident.
 He had previously appeared in a documentary called Diary of a Sergeant (1945), which brought him to the attention of William Wyler.
-In the original Sherwood script, Homer suffered from combat trauma, but this was changed to him being a double amputee when Russell joined the cast.
+In the original Sherwood script, Homer suffered from a brain injury, but this was changed to him being a double amputee when Russell joined the cast.

 Top-billed Myrna Loy stars as Al’s wife, Milly.
 Loy was the most successful female star at that time.
 She thrived in light comedic roles, such as that of Nora Charles opposite William Powell in the Thin Man movies.
 Here, she takes on the more dramatic role of the wife holding the family together both during Al’s absence as well as during his return.
 Teresa Wright portrayed the Stephensons’ daughter, Peggy, who falls in love with the tormented Fred.
 Wright had won the Best Supporting Actress Award on Wyler’s previous movie, Mrs. Miniver (1942).
 Virginia Mayo, who became one of Warner Brothers’ biggest draws in the late 1940s, took on the role of Fred’s wife, Marie.
 Wright and Mayo lived long enough to see this film’s impact on today’s generation, often doing retrospective interviews.
 Both actresses passed in 2005.